Skip to main content

 The EOQ calculator that goes past the bare square root

-Order too much at once and you tie up cash and warehouse space in slow-moving stock β€” your **holding cost** balloons.
-Order too little, too often, and you rack up freight, paperwork, and receiving labour on every tiny order β€” your **ordering cost** balloons.
-The economic order quantity is the sweet spot between the two, and it has an elegant property: at the EOQ, your annual ordering cost and annual holding cost are exactly equal.
-The total cost curve is flat at the bottom, which is also why being roughly right beats being precisely wrong.
+Holding vs ordering — the fundamental tension.
+Order too much at once and you tie up cash and warehouse space in slow-moving stock — your holding cost balloons.
+Order too little, too often, and you rack up freight, paperwork, and receiving labour on every tiny order — your ordering cost balloons.
+The EOQ is the sweet spot: at that order size, ordering cost and holding cost are exactly equal, and the total is at its lowest.

-The formula is the classic Wilson EOQ: **√( (2 Γ— annual demand Γ— ordering cost) Γ· holding cost per unit per year )**.
-Most free tools stop at that single number.
-We do not.
-We also show you what it actually means for operations: how many orders you place per year, how many days each batch lasts (your cycle), your average inventory, and the total annual cost you are minimising β€” split into its ordering and holding halves so you can see the balance for yourself.
+The Wilson EOQ formula, in full.
+EOQ = √( (2 × annual demand × ordering cost) ÷ holding cost per unit per year ).
+Most free tools stop there.
+We also show orders per year, cycle in days, average inventory, and the total annual cost split into its ordering and holding halves — so you can see the balance for yourself.

-Our edge is the **quantity-discount decision**.
-Suppliers love to dangle a lower unit price if you order in bulk β€” but ordering more than the EOQ means carrying more stock, and the extra holding cost can quietly eat the discount.
-Enter the bulk quantity and its discounted price and we compare the full annual cost β€” purchase plus ordering plus holding β€” at the deal versus at the EOQ, then tell you which wins and by how much.
-The EOQ tells you HOW MUCH to order; pair it with our restock calculator to know WHEN to reorder.
+The quantity-discount decision.
+Suppliers love to dangle a lower unit price for bulk orders — but ordering more than the EOQ means carrying more stock, and the extra holding cost can quietly eat the discount.
+Enter the bulk quantity and its price and we compare total annual cost — purchase plus ordering plus holding — at the deal versus at the EOQ, then tell you which wins and by how much.

 How it works